 - Use your hand to flatten the dough into a large rectangle.
-Then use a rolling pin to roll it to a thickness of about 1/8th of an inch.
+Then use a rolling pin to roll it to a thickness of about 1/8th inch.
 Remove the top sheet of parchment paper.

-- In a small bowl beat the egg with 1 tablespoon of water.
+- In a small bowl beat the egg with 1 tablespoon water.
 Use a pastry brush to lightly coat the surface of the crackers with the egg wash.
 Sprinkle the cracker dough with a thick flake artisan salt and herbs if desired.

 - Using a pizza cutter or knife cut the dough into cracker size squares.
 Prick (dock) each square twice with a fork to keep the dough from bubbling up in the oven.

 - Slide the parchment paper onto the baking sheet and set the crackers aside.